Hurricane in Washington County, Utah — The American Mountains (Southwest)

 Heritage!
 I Will Do It!”

-Claron’s father, Sherwin was born December 29, 1905 in Virgin City and came with his folks to Hurricane in 1906.
+Clarons father, Sherwin was born December 29, 1905 in Virgin City and came with his folks to Hurricane in 1906.
 His mother, Maree Wood Bradshaw was born in Cedar City, Utah which her progenitors helped colonize.

 The historic Bradshaw home still stands on the southwest corner of the block across the street east from the Heritage Park.

-Claron Bradshaw Family.
+Erected by Claron Bradshaw Family.

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Settlements & Settlers.
 A significant historical month for this entry is December 1813.

 Location.
 37° 10.574′ N, 113° 17.309′ W. Marker is in Hurricane, Utah, in Washington County.
-Marker can be reached from West State Street.
+It can be reached from West State Street.
 Marker is in Hurricane Valley Pioneer Heritage Park.
 Touch for map.
 Marker is at or near this postal address: 35 West State Street, Hurricane UT 84737, United States of America.
 Touch for directions.